trunk-os/control-plane/README.md

+# What it's about

+This is the control plane for Trunk, a Linux distribution focused on making running a home-focused server easy.
+Most of the code is centered around managing server functionality such as compute and storage (via low level services and a package management system), serving content in ways that benefit home users (uPnP integration) and collecting statistics on all that.
+It is exposed via a REST interface with CBOR payloads and Problem Details per RFC for error handling.

+It is currently deliberately unlicensed, meaning it is subject to conventional copyright and IP laws in the United States, California, and Internationally.

+The code will likely have its revision history reset at time of release; it is being developed open, and if people want to contribute, great, but the roadmap is not fully communicated in the issues list or elsewhere and pull requests are likely not going to be relevant for long.
+If you really do have something to share, wonderful!
+Thank you!
+However, a gist/patch would likely be better than a pull request.

+## Development Instructions

 to run tests: `make test`.
 It will run the tests as root.
 Do not use cargo directly as tests will likely not pass.